stratdev3/SimpleW/documentation/docs/guide/api-response.md

 ## Helpers

-In fact, the `Controller` class is dealing with an `HttpResponse` object which is sent async to the client.<br />
+In fact, the `Controller` class is dealing with an [`HttpResponse`](../reference/controller-httpresponse) object which is sent async to the client.<br />
 You can manipulate this object with the property `Response`.

-There are also some useful helpers that facilitate returning specific `HttpReponse` :
+There are also some useful [helpers](../reference/controller-httpresponse) to create common response :

 ```csharp:line-numbers
 using System;